zunicd/Online-Shopping-Behavior/README.md

 - The value of `Exit Rate` for a specific web page is calculated as for all page views to the page and it represents the percentage that the page was seen in the last session.
 - Feature `Page Value` represents the average value for a web page that a user visited before completing an e-commerce transaction.
 - Feature `Special Day` indicates the closeness of the site visiting time to a specific special day (e.g., Mother’s Day or Valentine's Day) in which the sessions are more likely to be finalized with transaction.
 The value of this attribute is determined by considering the dynamics of e-commerce such as the duration between the order date and delivery date.
-- The dataset also includes operating system, browser, region, traffic type, visitor type as returning or new visitor, a boolean value indicating whether the date of the visit is weekend, and month of the year.
+- The dataset also includes operating system, browser, region, traffic type, visitor type as returning or new visitor, a Boolean value indicating whether the date of the visit is weekend, and month of the year.

 # Tasks